 My research interests are in economic, financial and social history.
 Further interests are applied econometrics and historical GIS.
 I am interested in Irish financial history, the political economy of land reform, penal reform, human capital, anthropometry, cooperation, emigration and remittances.

-I am a Lecturer (Assistant Professor) in Environmental Economics at the University of St. Andrews.
+I am a Senior Lecturer in Economics at University College Cork.
+Prior to this I was a Lecturer in Environmental Economics at the University of St. Andrews.
 From January 2013 to December 2015 I was a Leverhulme Fellow, see research for project description.
 I am an affiliate of the Queen's University Centre for Economic History.
 I am also on the organising committee of the network for Long-run Perspectives on Crime and Conflict.

 I completed a BA in economics and history in National University of Ireland, Maynooth in 2005.
 I was awarded a PhD in 2010 by the Department of History in NUI Maynooth.
 I received an IRCHSS post-graduate scholarship and in 2012 I was awarded an academic prize by the European Savings Bank Group.
 I was a Post-Doctoral fellow in the University of Edinburgh from January 2011 to August 2014.